cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 Implement `llseek`

-For testing your device driver, you should modify the `seek` lab code so that you can monitor the contents of your device driver's buffer from userland.
+For testing your device driver, you should modify the `seek` lab code so you can monitor the content of your device driver's buffer from user space